 The tendency of an atom in a molecule to attract the shared pair of electrons towards itself is known as electronegativity.
 It is a dimensionless property because it is only a tendency.
-It basically indicates the net result of the tendencies of atoms in different elements to attract the bond forming electron pairs.
+It basically indicates the net result of the tendencies of atoms in different elements to attract the bond-forming electron pairs.
 We measure electronegativity on several scales.
 The most commonly used scale was designed by Linus Pauling.
-According to this scale fluorine is the most electronegative element with a value of 4.0 and caesium is the least electronegative element with a value of 0.7.
+According to this scale, fluorine is the most electronegative element with a value of 4.0 and caesium is the least electronegative element with a value of 0.7.

 Electronegativity of elements depends on the following factors:

-- Size of an atom: A greater atomic size will result in less value of electronegativity, this happens because electrons being far away from the nucleus will experience lesser force of attraction.
+A greater atomic size will result in less value of electronegativity, this happens because electrons being far away from the nucleus will experience a lesser force of attraction.

 As we move across a period from left to right the nuclear charge increases and the atomic size decreases, therefore the value of electronegativity increases across a period in the modern periodic table.
 There is an increase in atomic number as we move down the group in the modern periodic table.
-Nuclear charge also increases but the effect of increase in nuclear charge is overcome by the addition of one shell.
+The nuclear charge also increases but the effect of the increase in nuclear charge is overcome by the addition of one shell.
 Hence the value of electronegativity decreases as we move down the group.
-For example, in the first group the value decreases as we move from lithium downwards to francium.
+For example, in the first group, the value decreases as we move from lithium downwards to francium.

 It is a general observation that metals show a lower value of electronegativity as compared to the non-metals.
 Therefore metals are electropositive and non-metals are electronegative in nature.
 The elements in period two differ in properties from their respective group elements due to the small size and higher value of electronegativity.

-The elements in second period show resemblance to the elements of the next group in period three.
+The elements in the second period show resemblance to the elements of the next group in period three.
 This happens due to a small difference in their electronegativities.
 This leads to the formation of a diagonal relationship.

 This article has briefly described the concept of electronegativity.
-For any query on this topic install Byju’s the learning app.
+For any query on this topic install BYJU’S – the learning app.